-6.20 The introduction of a new revised NPPF in July 2018 with Draft Planning Practice Guidance sets out new methods for Local Authorities to assess Housing Need.
-The Steering Group responsible for compiling this Plan has requested from Bolton Council, the Local Authority, what Blackrod's contribution to the housing supply would be in terms of the overall housing needs of the district (Bolton) calculated for the "life" of this Plan i.e. 2018 - 2033.
+6.20 The introduction of a new revised NPPF on the 19th February 2019 and with Draft Planning Practice Guidance sets out new methods for Local Authorities to assess Housing Need.
+The Steering Group responsible for compiling this Plan has requested from Bolton Council, the Local Authority, what Blackrod's contribution to the housing supply would be in terms of the overall housing needs of the district (Bolton) calculated for the "life" of this Plan i.e. 2018 - 2033".